The Premise

-The Premise is an American anthology series created by B. J. Novak.
+The Premise is an American anthology television series created by B. J. Novak.
 It premiered on FX on Hulu on September 16, 2021.
 In February 2023, the series was cancelled after one season.
+The series was removed from Hulu on May 26, 2023.

 Synopsis

 Each episode tells a single character driven story about a current world situated issue.

 Episodes

 Production

 In July 2019, FX ordered a two-episode pilot order for an anthology created by B. J. Novak and produced by FXP.
 In May 2020, FX picked up the series.
 Lucas Hedges, Kaitlyn Dever, Jon Bernthal, and Boyd Holbrook were cast for pilot episodes in 2019 while Ben Platt, Tracee Ellis Ross, and Daniel Dae Kim, among others, were announced to be starring in the series in August 2021.
 During the summer TCA press tour, Novak shed light on his efforts to cast Jack Nicholson in the series and explained that they had scrapped the episode after they couldn't cast him.
 Music is by Emily Bear and Brooke Blair.
 On February 15, 2023, FX on Hulu cancelled the series after one season.